-UNITED TECHNOLOGIES CORPORATION (UTC)
+OTIS WORLDWIDE CORPORATION (OWC)

-As of November 30, 2019, United Technologies Corporation (UTC was the indirect owner (through the French company United Technologies Holdings S.A.S.) of 50.01% of the voting rights in the Company.
+As of November 30, 2020, Otis Worldwide Corporation (OWC) was the indirect owner (through the French company Alder Holdings S.A.S.) of 50.01% of the voting rights in the Company.
+This was a consequence of the spin-off of businesses by United Technologies Corporation, which meant that the latter contributed 100% of the shares of Otis Elevator Company to Otis Worldwide Corporation.